 How Platelet-Rich Plasma Works

 During the treatment, a small sample of your blood will be collected by a healthcare professional.
+The treatment relies heavily on the use of a centrifuge which is why hospitals will always consider looking for effective centrifuges whenever they are available.
 Your blood is then placed into a centrifuge, which spins the blood at various speeds until it is separated into layers.
 One of these layers is the platelet-rich plasma, which may have three times more platelets compared to regular blood.
 Then, the platelet-rich plasma will be injected into or applied topically to the affected area.
 Bear in mind that there may be some increased pain at the treatment site for the first two weeks; this is normal and you will usually begin to feel some improvement after this time.

 After the treatment, there are several things that you can do to aid with recovery.
 Clinics like lieselholler.com will always provide patients with clear aftercare instructions and advice for minimising discomfort during the recovery period.
 You will usually be advised to avoid any activities that may cause stress to the affected area for a few weeks afterwards.
 You’ll also need to avoid taking non-steroidal anti-inflammatory medicines such as ibuprofen after your treatment since these could block it.
 You can also apply ice to the area for twenty minutes every two to three hours for the first couple of days after the treatment to deal with any redness and swelling that might appear afterwards.